drtheodor/drtheodor.github.io/src/content/blog/modding-minecraft-on-nixos.md

 However, if you want to run the "Minecraft Client" run configration, provided by Fabric Loom or Forge Gradle, you'd need to set your Java installation accordinly in `File > Project Settings > SDKs`.

+## Update (23rd of August, 2025)
+Not so long ago, [Wrees](https://github.com/MrWrees) contacted me about a problem he was having of following this blog post.
+So I've decided to revisit it.
+The updated guide can be found [here](/blog/writing-minecraft-mods-on-nix/).

 # Outro